 An independent valuation of the Board's infrastructure assets was performed by the Valuer-General Victoria.
 The valuation was performed based on the depreciated replacement costs of the assets.
-The effective date of the valuation is 31 December 2016.
-There were no changes to the valuation during 2020.
+The effective date of the valuation is 31 December 2021.
+During the 2021 revaluation process it was discovered that this included the revaluation of some components that were not available in the 2016 revaluation for roads, which is assessed as a prior year error under AASB 108.
+It is considered impractical to go back and reassess the 2016 valuation as this component level information from 2016 is not available.